 3. Sneek in Spices – Hush is the word!

-You may now think, that’s it’s all good and makes sense to take easy steps in introducing spices but you may ask, How do you do that?
+You may think, that’s it’s all good and makes sense to take easy steps in introducing spices to kids but the actual question is:

 Well, just the way you have been hiding those greens in the meals!

-Add them to dishes you are confident that they like and enjoy.
+So the idea to get toddlers or spice haters to eat them is to add spices to dishes you are confident that they like and enjoy.